thivindu/API_Platform_Demo/setup.md

 - Commands are Bash, run on the demo machine itself.
 - Every TLS endpoint here is **self-signed**, so `curl` always gets `-k` and Postman needs SSL verification turned off.

+**Verified.** Steps 1–9 of this guide were run start to finish on a clean macOS machine on 2026-09-18, from the distribution zips, and each verification command in them passed.
+Step 10 (tenant onboarding) fails on a *freshly installed* IS 7.3.0 for the reason documented in that step; it works against an IS whose organizations predate per-organization signing keys.
+The findings from that run are folded into the steps below.
+One difference worth knowing: that run used the stock `ghcr.io/wso2/api-platform/api-portal:1.0.0` image, not the custom `ghcr.io/lasanthas/api-portal:1.0.0` this demo normally runs — the portal started and served the OIDC redirect on both, but nothing past Step 9 has been verified on the stock image.

 **Official documentation.** Each step links the WSO2 page that covers it.
 The three product doc sets are: